VGenesis/ballistic-calculator/README.md

-# ballistic-calculator
+# Ballistic Calculator
+> *Version 1.1*

-A simple projectile motion based ballistic calculator
+A simple to use GUI application for calculating projectile trajectory based on the principles of projectile motion.

+### Features:
+* An intuitive GUI for specifying ballistic parameters and displaying the resulting trajectory
+* Able to be exported to Microsoft Excel in XLSX format

+### In progress:
+* Exporting to JSON and CSV
+* Importing from XLSX, JSON and CSV
+* Batch calculation through GUI/file